hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Austria's population is around 8.9 million as of 2022.
 - Roughly 73% of people speak English in Austria.
+- Since 2015, an average of 147k people have immigrated to Austria every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 ---

 I tried to provide good quality content for you; hope you learned a few things and came close to making a decision.